ku-nlp/jumanpp/README.md

 * *Juman++: A Morphological Analysis Toolkit for Scriptio Continua.* Arseny Tolmachev, Daisuke Kawahara and Sadao Kurohashi.
 EMNLP 2018, Brussels. [pdf](http://aclweb.org/anthology/D18-2010), [poster](https://drive.google.com/file/d/1SeiYP2z4Hb1Q0IhIe_3ydSIjCMhxnKIS/view?usp=sharing).

+If you use Juman++ V1 in academic setting, then please cite the first work (EMNLP2015).
+If you use Juman++ V2, then please cite both the first and the fourth (EMNLP2018) papers.

 ## Authors
 * Arseny Tolmachev <arseny **at** kotonoha.ws>
 * Hajime Morita <hmorita  **at** i.kyoto-u.ac.jp>